 Given the ongoing developmental evaluation, as well as critical reflection, conversations and real-time adjustments, the CIIYE will be responsive to and reflective of the initiative’s participants.
 What is collectively learned alongside the partners of the CIIYE will be used to support ongoing workforce development as well as inform the policy and program design of other existing, and future, labour market programs, thus impacting the participation rates of under-represented groups into the future.

-*The Collective Impact for Inclusive Youth Employment initiative is made possible through the generous financial support from the Province of Nova Scotia’s Department of Labour and Advanced Education.
+*The Collective Impact for Inclusive Youth Employment initiative is made possible through the generous financial support from the Government of Nova Scotia’s Department of Labour, Skills, and Immigration (LSI).
 We extend our deepest appreciation and thanks for not only their financial support of this important initiative, but also as collaborators and learning partners in the development, design, and implementation of the CIIYE initiative.